-If you long press on an app icon on your home screen, this will allow you to uninstall it directly by then dragging the app to the word Uninstall that will have appeared.
+If you long press on an app icon on your home screen, this will allow you to uninstall it directly by then dragging the app to the word Uninstall (or letter x) that will have appeared.
 Previously, only the shortcut was deleted.
-This might change depending on the phone model and Android version.
+This option's availability depends on your phone model and Android version.

 Google Maps is one of the best apps Google has to offer.
 If you have a device with a larger display, you might not be able to access all parts of the map, especially with using your device one-handed.
-The way around this is to double tap to zoom in on the area of the map that you want a closer look at.
-Then to navigate the zoomed in map, you just need to use one finger again.
+The way around this is to double tap to zoom in on the area for a closer look at.
+Then to navigate the zoomed-in map, you just need to use one finger again.
 However, this is not the only gesture that works with Google Maps.